Zeel-13/DentCare/README.md

 # 🦷 DentCare

-**DentCare** is a web-based application designed to streamline dental clinic operations.
-It offers functionalities for appointment scheduling, patient management, and administrative tasks, providing an efficient solution for dental healthcare providers.
+**DentCare** is a responsive dental clinic website featuring an intuitive appointment booking system that allows patients to schedule visits online.
+The platform includes automated email confirmations for seamless communication, ensuring patients receive instant updates.
+The site is designed for ease of use, improving both the clinic's efficiency and patient experience.

 ## 🛠 Tech Stack